carloscorti/dareNodeAPI/README.md

 - Controllers handle routers bussines logic.
 - Services are called by controllers to chek params, format data, filter data etc.

 That way the project is easy to maintain, debug, and scale.
-Beasides you can easily unit test each component by isolation
+Beasides you can easily unit test each component in isolation

 ## Pagination